hacksmiths/handbook/README.md

 ### Inventory

 This page is managed by the Secretary, but may be updated by anyone.
 It details what we own and where things are.
 This will hopefully mean we make full use of what we own, and don't re-buy items unnecessarily.

+## Partnering with other organisations

+You must always loop the President into these decisions.
+From previous projects, our main advice around this is that:

+* We should never pay to partner with an organisation without good reason.
+* One party must always be in charge - we are either in charge, or the partnering organisation are in charge.
+Don't go in to an equal joint venture as this takes much more time and disagreements may lead to unnecessary stress.